AdamSawtell/aberp-bi-metabase/README.md

 # Create the connection between Metabase and AbilityERP (iDempiere)

+Clone the Aberp-bi-metabase/sql scripts from github
+  - sudo git clone https://github.com/AdamSawtell/aberp-bi-metabase.git sql

+Make the scripts excutable - All.
+Need to do by folder
+  - sudo chmod +x *

 Execute the ...sql/update-sql.sh to create the special bi user and views in AbilityERP (iDempiere)
   - Run the script in AbiityERP Db via script
+  - sudo ./update-sql.sh

 Execute the ...sql/refresh-mat-view-sql.sh to update the materialized view.